-- (a) Language and Rock art. - (b) Social organization.
+Social organization.

-LANGUAGE AND ROCK-ART

-- Man developed language for communication, which strengthened his culture and social bonds. - Man painted pictures of the animals he hunted on cave-walls, as is illustrated at Kondoa and Singida areas in north-central Tanzania and Apollo ii) caves in Orange state in South Africa.
+LANGUAGE AND ROCK-ART Man developed language for communication, which strengthened his culture and social bonds.
+Man painted pictures of the animals he hunted on cave-walls, as is illustrated at Kondoa and Singida areas in north-central Tanzania and Apollo ii) caves in Orange state in South Africa.
+SOCIAL ORGANNIZATION Families lived in small groups for security reasons.
+There was efficient group organization, especially during hunting expeditions.
+With the invention of language, early man's culture and social bonds were strengthened.

-SOCIAL ORGANNIZATION

-- > Families lived in small groups for security reasons. - > There was efficient group organization, especially during hunting expeditions. - > With the invention of language, early man's culture and social bonds were strengthened.

 In what two ways was Rock art important to early man during the Middle Stone Age?

-- Cave-paintings showed keen observation of animal life. - It implied development of some belief in magic.
+Cave-paintings showed keen observation of animal life.
+It implied development of some belief in magic.
 Man believed that his drawings could control his chances over his prey and that by painting such animal pictures, the hunt would be successful.
 Indeed, some pictures contained arrows piercing the animals he hoped to get for his food.

-1997 p2 qn 15(b) Discuss the benefits of the discovery of fire to the earlyman (11 marks)

-- The discovery and use of fire made it possible for early man to keep warm during cold nights and seasons. - ii.
-Fire enhanced the security of early man as it was kept burning to keep away wild animals and other possible sources of danger. - iii.
-It was a source of lighting at night, which facilitated other productive activities at night - iv.
-Fire improved hunting activities of early man as it was used to harden the tips of the tools for hunting - v.
-Early man used to extract poison from plants.
-Which they used for hunting - vi.
-Fire was used as a source of food preservation method for Example drying meat or fish. - vii.
-Fire was used to cook food and make it palatable and more nutrition. - viii.
-Fire was used to bake and harden wood for special use e.g. stools and hoe sticks - ix.
-Fire was used as a means of communication

-2003 p2 qn 17.a) What were the advantages of the discovery of fire by the early man?

-- i.
-It enabled early man to cook food - ii.
-Fire was used to keep people warm - iii.
-It was used to protect people against wild animals/security. - iv.
-Fire was used to clear bushes to facilitate settlement

-- v.
-Fire was used for lighting at night

-- vi.
-Fire was used to sharpen the tips of tools

-- vii.
-Fire was used for hunting
+1997 p2 qn 15(b) Discuss the benefits of the discovery of fire to the earlyman (11 marks) The discovery and use of fire made it possible for early man to keep warm during cold nights and seasons.
+Fire enhanced the security of early man as it was kept burning to keep away wild animals and other possible sources of danger.
+It was a source of lighting at night, which facilitated other productive activities at night Fire improved hunting activities of early man as it was used to harden the tips of the tools for hunting Early man used to extract poison from plants.
+Which they used for hunting Fire was used as a source of food preservation method for Example drying meat or fish.
+Fire was used to cook food and make it palatable and more nutrition.
+Fire was used to bake and harden wood for special use e.g. stools and hoe - sticks Fire was used as a means of communication 2003 p2 qn 17.a) What were the advantages of the discovery of fire by the early man?
+It enabled early man to cook food Fire was used to keep people warm It was used to protect people against wild animals/security.
+Fire was used to clear bushes to facilitate settlement Fire was used for lighting at night Fire was used to sharpen the tips of tools Fire was used for hunting Hardening pots Extracting poison from plants Communication Any 3 points 1 mark=3marks 2004 p2 qn 2 State two uses of fire by early man.
+(2 marks) It provides warmth It was used to scare animals/ security It was used for cooking/ roasting/ preserving food It was used for providing light It was used for hardening tools/ pots It was used for communication It was used for hunting It was used for extracting poison.

-- viii.
-Hardening pots

-- ix.
-Extracting poison from plants

-- x.
-Communication

-Any 3 points I mark=3marks

-2004 p2 qn 2 State two uses of fire by early man.
-(2 marks)

-- i.
-It provides warmth

-- ii.
-It was used to scare animals/ security

-- iii.
-It was used for cooking/ roasting/ preserving food

-- iv.
-It was used for providing light

-- v.
-It was used for hardening tools/ pots

-- vi.
-It was used for communication

-- vii.
-It was used for hunting

-- viii.
-It was used for extracting poison.

-2007 pl qn2.
+2007 p1 qn2.
 State two advantages of the discovery of fire by early man.
-(2marks)

-- i.
-Man used fire to cook food.
+(2marks) Man used fire to cook food.

-- ii.
 Fire provided light at night.

-- iii.
-Man used fire to keep himself warm

-- iv.
-Fire was used to harden tips of tools.
+Man used fire to keep himself warm Fire was used to harden tips of tools.

-- v.
-Fire was used to frighten/keep off dangerous animals.
-(Any 2x1=2marks)